babelsociety/website/content/manifest/index.md

 ## Freedom

 Freedom is a fundamental concept to be able to fully enjoy our life.
-There can be no true freedom in a society where there are groups and divisions, much less if there are strict hierarchies.
-Any hierarchy assumes that there are people who are superior to others.
-This undermines the freedom of all people considered inferior.
+There can be no true freedom in a society where there are conflicting groups and divisions, much less if there are strict hierarchies.
+Any hierarchy of power assumes that there are people who are superior to others, which undermines the freedom of those considered inferior.
-For this reason Babel Society wants to limit as much as possible any form of hierarchy within its own society.
+For this reason Babel Society wants to abolish all forms of hierarchy of power within its society.

-Freedom means that any person in society is free to associate with whomever they wish, including elements outside the society itself.
+Freedom means that any person in society is free to associate with whomever they wish, including people outside the society itself.
+It also means we will be free to use our time as we see fit and have a job that we are happy to do.

 ## Stability